Accessibility

 Pages

-Full-screen pages use a fixed layout where widgets exist on the page at absolute positions.
-By default, the keyboard tab order follows the order in which widgets and other app elements were added to the canvas.
-If you enable a more intuitive tab order, you can turn on the A11Y button at the bottom right corner of the builder.
-If you do, Experience Builder creates a logical tab order for all widgets in full-screen pages (and in fixed layout containers, such as Card and List widgets, which behave like full-screen pages).
-For best results, turn on the A11Y button first before building an accessible app.
+To create a more intuitive tab order, you can click the A11Y button at the lower right corner of the builder and turn on Auto-calculate element tab orders in fixed layouts.
+If you do, Experience Builder creates a logical tab order for all newly-added widgets in full-screen pages (and in fixed layout containers, such as Card and List widgets, which behave like full-screen pages).
+Experience Builder auto-calculates the tab order based on widget positions.
+For best results, turn on this setting first before building an accessible app.

 Scrolling pages are arranged into blocks and screen groups.
 A block container is similar to a Row widget.
 The keyboard tab order follows a logical reading order for scrolling pages.
+However, if you add widgets that use a fixed layout, such as Card, Fixed Panel, and Section widgets, those widgets use the behaviors described above for fixed layouts and you should use the A11Y button to achieve an intuitive tab order.

 The following table summarizes the information in this section: